Furcraea tuberosa

-Furcraea tuberosa is a species of flowering plant in the family Asparagaceae, native to the Caribbean.
-It is naturalized in part of South Africa.
+Furcraea tuberosa is a species of flowering plant in the family Asparagaceae.
+It is native to the Caribbean, and it is naturalized in parts of South Africa.
 Plants have a limited use as a source of fibre.

 Description

 Furcraea tuberosa is a large perennial plant with succulent leaves.
 It is either stemless or has a stem less than 30 cm high.
 The numerous leaves are arranged in a rosette and range from more-or-less upright to spreading.
 They are 1.0–1.8 m long with marginal reddish brown teeth about 5 mm long.
 The Inflorescence is a many-branched panicle, about 5–8 m tall.
 The flowering stem bears many ovoid bulbils.
 The flowers are arranged in groups of three on stalks (pedicels) 6–10 mm long.
 The flowers are about 4 cm long with six greenish white tepals.

 Taxonomy

-The species was first described, as Agave tuberosa, by Philip Miller in 1768, based on an illustration published in 1696 in Leonard Plukenet's Phytographia.
+The species was first described as Agave tuberosa by Philip Miller in 1768, based on an illustration published in 1696 in Leonard Plukenet's Phytographia.
 It was transferred to the genus Furcraea by William Townsend Aiton in the second edition of Hortus Kewensis, dated to 1811 (although Aiton wrongly attributed the original name to Carl Ludwig Willdenow).